adisve/hadoop-spark-cluster/README.md

 ## Project Description

 This project is a part of the Big Data course at the University of HKR.

-The goal of the project is to create a data pipeline that can be used to analyze the data from [May 2015 Reddit Comments](https://www.kaggle.com/datasets/kaggle/reddit-comments-may-2015/).
-The data pipeline is created using Apache Spark and the data is stored in HDFS on a Hadoop.
-The data pipeline is run in a Docker container.
+The goal of the project is to create a data pipeline that can be used to analyze the data from [May 2015 Reddit Comments](https://www.kaggle.com/datasets/kaggle/reddit-comments-may-2015/), but theoretically any dataset can be used depending on the `NAMENODE_DATA_DIR` variable in `./hadoop-spark-cluster/Makefile` and the namenode HDFS url set in `scripts/spark/config.json`.
+The data pipeline is created using Apache Spark and the data is stored in HDFS on a Hadoop cluster, all nodes in their own containers.

+The program expects to find an `output.csv` file under `/data` in the project root.
+If you decide to download the SQLite database file in the above link, you can use the accompanying conversion script found under `scripts/utils/csv_converter.py` in order to convert the file from SQLite format to CSV.

 ### Prerequisites